grafana/authlib/docs/authentication/grpc.md

 # Authentication using GRPC

-To perform authentication between two services using access and id tokens we need to setup a grpc compatible authenticator on for the server and have a way for the client to generate the access token.
+To perform authentication between two services using access and id tokens we need to setup a grpc compatible authenticator for the server and have a way for the client to generate the access token.

 ### Example server side